 WSO2 API Manager has an integrated Swagger UI, which is part of the Swagger project.

 Swagger is a 100% open source, standard, language-agnostic specification and a complete framework for describing, producing, consuming, and visualizing RESTful APIs, without the need of a proxy or third-party services.
 Swagger allows consumers to understand the capabilities of a remote service without accessing its source code and interact with the service with a minimal amount of implementation logic.
-Swagger helps describe a services in the same way that interfaces describe lower-level programming code.
+Swagger helps describe a service in the same way that interfaces describe lower-level programming code.

 Also, see the Swagger 2.0 specification.